mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 Notes:

 - There is no longer any requirement for forward/reverse DNS lookup or any restriction by institutional domain.
-You no longer need to register non-`*.ac.uk` domains with the JAMSIN team (exception: {{<link "#hpxfer-servers">}}`hpxfer`{{</link>}})
+You no longer need to register non-`*.ac.uk` domains with the JASMIN team (exception: {{<link "#hpxfer-servers">}}`hpxfer`{{</link>}})
 - This means all users can access all login servers (previously some users could only use `login2`)
 - As before, no filesystems other than the home directory are mounted.
 - Use only as a "hop" to reach other servers within JASMIN.
 - **Make sure your SSH client is up to date**.
-Check with `ssh -V`.
-If it's significantly older than `OpenSSH_8.7p1, OpenSSL 3.0.7 1 Nov 2022`, speak to your local admin team as it may need to be updated before you can connect securely to JASMIN.
+Check the version with `ssh -V`.
+If it's significantly older than `OpenSSH_8.7p1, OpenSSL 3.0.7`, speak to your local admin team as it may need to be updated before you can connect securely to JASMIN.

 ### NX login nodes